 Vacuity is not something of which one can accuse Frankenheimer.
 He, too, can pull off tremendous action sequences (the entire car chase in Ronin), but his action is quieter, less in-your-face and far less contrived.
 I’ve always held his 1965 B&W The Train to be a complete masterpiece in the action/thriller/war genre.
 He’s made several films since, and having seen most (not all), I’d be hard to put to point to one that I didn’t actually like or which didn’t leave me with something for later.
 Even The General’s Daughter, arguably a weaker film but only in comparison to his own other work, still holds its own in terms of dramatic tension.

 Recently I stumbled on Path to War, a film he made for HBO and which seems to have been largely ignored, for reasons I am quite unable to fathom.
-It's not even seriously reviewed at Rotten Tomatoes and many of the other movie review sites don't even mention it.
+It’s not even seriously reviewed at mcavity.com; Book, music and film reviews at Books, etc.